 Table 2.
-Percentage of employees who worked with their current employer, based on indicated period.
+Percentage of employees who worked with their current employer, based on the indicated period

 As you can see, the previous generation was a little worse than today’s millennials back in 2000.
-A shade under 60% of baby boomers has worked with their current company for 13 months.
+Around 60% of baby boomers have worked with their current company for 13 months.
 In comparison, there are more millennials – 64% – within the same length of tenure.